JacobBumgarner/jacobbumgarner/README.md

 Hello, I'm Jacob.
 I'm a computational biologist at BMS.

-I'm passionate about bioinformatics, open-source software development, digital image processing, and ML/DL 🤖
+I'm passionate about computational biology, ML/DL, and open source engineering 🤖

 Currently building a plotting package in stealth mode 👨‍💻